|Tuesday, November 11|

 - When Theory Meets Reality – The Professor Goes Farming

-Brent Gloy, Director of the Center for Commercial Agricultural, Purdue University, West Lafayette, IN
+Brent Gloy, Founding Director, Center for Commercial Agricultural, Purdue University, West Lafayette, IN

 |2:30 pm–3:00 pm